 The Mining and Mitigation Program regulates mining in Florida.
-Mining Program staff review Environmental Resource Permit (ERP) applications and reclamation plans for mines.
+Mining Program staff review Environmental Resource Permit (ERP) applications, State 404 (dredge and fill) permit applications, and reclamation plans for mines.
 Staff are responsible for permitting, compliance, inspection and enforcement at mine sites.
 More information about the statutes and rules that apply to mining in Florida can be found on the mining rules page.

 The Mining and Mitigation Program is responsible for managing land and restoration projects, such as the Upper Peace River/Saddle Creek Restoration Project at Tenoroc and Integrated Habitat Network (IHN) areas on previously mined lands deeded to the state; these lands were mined prior to the requirement to reclaim.
 Land management is conducted by the Homeland Field Office.
 Homeland Office staff also are responsible for permitting, compliance, inspection and enforcement at mine sites.

 Mine Safety: Provides federally mandated MSHA safety and health training throughout the state, as requested by mine operators and mining contractors.
 This program is conducted through the Florida Public Safety Institute (FPSI) at Tallahassee Community College.
 To schedule training or for more information, please call Karen Miller at 850-201-7689.

 Phosphate Management: The Phosphate Management Program regulates the design, construction, operation and maintenance of phosphogypsum stack systems associated with chemical plants that process phosphate into fertilizer products.

 Nonmandatory Land Reclamation: The Nonmandatory Land Reimbursement Program provides funding for the reclamation of eligible phosphate lands mined before July 1975.